 You’ve probably noticed that what works on one trail completely fails on another.
 Temperature swings, sudden rain, intense sun: they’ll all test your gear choices.

-The difference between a miserable hike and an enjoyable one often comes down to one thing: wearing the right combination of clothes.
-So how do you figure out exactly what that combination should be?
+The difference between a comfortable hike and a rough one often comes down to one thing: wearing the right combination of clothes.

 Understanding Trail Conditions and Outfit Choices

-Before you head out on the trail, you’ll want to match your clothing to what the environment will throw at you.
-Sunny trails demand lightweight, breathable fabrics with UPF 50+ protection for trail safety.
+Before you head out, match your clothing to what the environment will throw at you.

-Rainy paths require water-repellent, moisture-wicking materials to keep you dry and comfortable.
-Windy conditions need windproof outer layers that prevent heat loss.
+Sunny trails call for lightweight, breathable fabrics with UPF 50+ protection.
+Rainy paths need water-repellent, moisture-wicking materials to keep you dry.
+Windy conditions ask for a windproof outer layer that holds heat in.

 Pick the Right Hiking Fabrics: Moisture-Wicking and Breathable Materials

-Once you’ve matched your overall outfit to trail conditions, you’ll want to focus on the actual fabrics that make up your gear.
+Once you’ve matched your overall outfit to trail conditions, focus on the fabrics themselves.

-Consider sustainable options like organic cotton or recycled polyester.
+Sustainable options like organic cotton or recycled polyester work well when you can find them.

 Layering for Any Temperature